 Performance descriptions which characterize the ULP physical layer with any required MAC changes.

 The parameters discussed in this document are essential parameters for the design of physical layer and also satisfy IEEE 802.15.4q PAR.
+The proposal shall reference the relevant regulations.
+The device shall abide by regulations in the region it is operating.
 The parameters are as follows

 Range